-In response to the worst financial crisis since the Great Depression, the Troubled Asset Relief Program (TARP) was created on October 3, 2008, pursuant to the Emergency Economic Stabilization Act (EESA).
-The U.S. Department of the Treasury (Treasury) established the Office of Financial Stability (OFS) within the Office of Domestic Finance to carry out the authorities given to the Secretary of the Treasury to implement TARP.
+TARP was created on October 3, 2008, pursuant to EESA.
+Treasury established OFS within the Office of Domestic Finance to carry out the authorities given to the Secretary of the Treasury to implement TARP.
 EESA authorized the Secretary of the Treasury to establish TARP to "purchase, and to make and fund commitments to purchase, troubled assets from any financial institution, on terms and conditions as are determined by the Secretary" to restore the liquidity and stability of the financial system.
-The terms "troubled assets" and "financial institution" are defined within EESA which can be found at:
+The terms "troubled assets" and "financial institution" are defined within EESA which can be found at: House Resolution 110-1424.
+In addition, Section 109 of EESA provides the authority to assist homeowners.